AyoubBenBrahim/42-SnowCrash-CTF/README.md

 It will test your knowledge in:

-UNIX based systems
+-UNIX based systems

-Different programming languages such as ASM, Perl, Lua, PHP
+-Different programming languages such as ASM, Perl, Lua, PHP

-Network packet data analysis
+-Network packet data analysis

-Shell scripting
+-Shell scripting

 sources: